davidholiday/kcar/README.md

 ## available service chassis

 #### model-k
-The model-k chassis is named for the [Kalashnikov rifle](https://en.wikipedia.org/wiki/Kalashnikov_rifle).
-It is intended to be as simple as possible, as robust as possible, and use the smallest set of dependencies.
+The model-k chassis is intended to be as simple as possible, as robust as possible, and use the smallest set of dependencies.
 As such it uses the [Jakarta servlet](https://en.wikipedia.org/wiki/Jakarta_Servlet) interface directly (vs using a framework like Spring).
 Note that Camel natively supports JNDI and configuration-based routing so effectively, Spring isn't necessary for dependency injection.

 The model-k chassis comes with the following features:
 * ability to be deployed to any servlet container as a WAR file.